Alexei Navalny, Russian politician who opposed Putin to the end, has died in prison

 MOSCOW — Alexei Navalny, Russia's most prominent political opposition figure, has died in a remote Russian prison at age 47.

-News of Navalny's death came Friday from the Federal Penitentiary Service in th Yamalo-Nenets Autonomous District, above the Arctic Circle.
+News of Navalny's death came Friday from the Federal Penitentiary Service in the Yamalo-Nenets Autonomous District, above the Arctic Circle.

 In a statement, prison authorities said Navalny "felt unwell" after a walk in the prison yard and soon lost consciousness.
-Attempts by emergency medics to rescucitate him "failed to give positive results."
+Attempts by emergency medics to resuscitate him "failed to give positive results."

 Kremlin spokesperson Dmitry Peskov said Putin has been informed of Navalny's death.
 He said prison medics are working to identify the cause of death.